Lesson video

 And when you've had chance to say the sentence, press play.

-How did you get on?
-Did you work out that the volume of liquid in the jug is 25 millilitres?
-Why is it 25 millilitres?
-That's right, because the liquid is only reaching the end of that first part and we know each part is worth 25 millilitres because there are four equal parts and 100 is composed of four equal parts of 25.
+That's right, because the liquid is only reaching the end of that first part, and we know each part is worth 25 milliliters because there are four equal parts, and 100 is composed of four equal parts of 25.

 Well done.

-Your turn to practise now.
+Your turn to practice now.

-For question one, I would like to look at these three jugs and can you tell me the volume of orange juice in each jug?
-And then could you tell me what the difference is between the greatest volume and the smallest volume of orange juice?
-For question two, could you colour these jugs to show that they each contain a volume of 150 millilitres water?
-But take care.
+For question one, I would like to look at these three jugs, and can you tell me the volume of orange juice in each jug?

-What do you notice about each of the jugs?
-Are they the same?
-Are they different?
 And then in particular, what do you notice about the third jug?
-And then question three, a problem for you.

-What volume of lemonade is left in the can?
-Could you represent that in a bar model because it will help you to understand the structure of this question.
+Could you represent that in a bar model because it will help you to understand the structure of this question?

-And then could you write down the equation and solve it?
 So there are three questions for you to have a go at.

-If you pause the video and when you have finished, press play.
+If you pause the video, and when you have finished, press play.

-How did you get on?
-Shall we have a look?
-For question one, you are asked to identify the volume of orange juice in each jug.
+For question one, you are asked to identify the volume of orange juice in each jug, for 170 milliliters, 150 milliliters, and 120 milliliters.

 And the difference between the greatest volume and smallest volume of orange juice.

-So that is 50 millilitres.
+So that is 50 milliliters.

-Ah, the third jug was a bit trickier, wasn't it?
-Because the parts were worth 20.
+The third jug was a bit tricky, wasn't it?

-And then you couldn't do another 20, so you had to do halfway in between.
+So you had to color up to 100 milliliters, then 20, then 20, and then you couldn't do another 20, so you had to do halfway in between.

 Well done if you spotted that.

-And for question three, you had a problem to solve and you were asked to represent it in a bar model and you could see the whole amount must be the volume of lemonade in that can.
+And for question three, you had a problem to solve, and you were asked to represent it in a bar model.

 That is the whole amount of liquid.